IFI funded projects

-During 2017–18, this project supported the training of community members in forest management, environmental monitoring, business development, plus safety and first aid; providing knowledge to support the community’s forest-based economic development.
+From 2017 to 2018, this project supported the training of community members in forest management, environmental monitoring, business development, as well as safety and first aid.
+This training provided the knowledge to support the community’s forest-based economic development.

 Read more about our investment in the Esk’etemc First Nation’s forestry and environmental training program.

 Gitxsan Development Corporation